Testing principles

 Otherwise your test results may be very unstable.

-✅ You need to restart database before each query
+✅ You need to restart the database before each query

 ✅ You need to wait until the database warms up completely after it’s started

-Otherwise you can at least end up competing with db’s warmup process for I/O which can spoil your test results severely.
+Otherwise, you may end up competing with the database’s warm-up process for I/O which can severely spoil your test results.

-✅ Best if you provide a coefficient of variation, so everyone understands how stable your resutls are and make sure yourself it’s low enough
+✅ Best if you provide a coefficient of variation, so everyone understands how stable your results are and make sure yourself it’s low enough

 ✅ Best if you test on a fixed CPU frequency